Thursday, June 13 at 11:15 a.m.

 Equitable Electrification and Rate Design

 The IRA has prioritized ensuring that energy-burdened households and historically underserved communities are first in line to benefit from the transition off fossil fuels in buildings.
 Despite this, while the latest data from NREL shows that high efficiency heat pumps and envelope improvements will lower energy costs for 95% of U.S. households, there are some states in the Northeast where default electric rates overcharge households with heat pumps relative to their marginal cost of service, potentially increasing energy costs for some low-income households switching off gas.
-Join experts from across the region to discuss what can be done to deliver lower energy burdens through comprehensive retrofit programs, equitable rate design, and consumer protections.
+Join participants to discuss what can be done to deliver lower energy burdens through comprehensive retrofit programs, equitable rate design, and consumer protections.

 Mary Wambui, Asset Manager Affordable Housing, Planning Office for Urban Affairs